You have turned-in this assignment. You can review the lesson and see your previous answers.

 The House of Commons have the final say on most legislation, whereas the House of Lords can suggest amendments but cannot ultimately block laws passed by the House of Commons.

-Now we're gonna move on to the second learning cycle, which is how does Parliament help our democracy function?
-We'll go over what is democracy?
-So, the concept has evolved over time and looks different across the world.
+Now we're going to move on to the second learning cycle, which is how does Parliament help our democracy function?

-What is a democracy?
-Do you know?
 So it's this idea of having the rule by the people and people being involved in decision making that happens in the country.

-So, six key features you'd expect to observe in a democracy are.
+So six key features you'd expect to observe in a democracy are.

-Protection of human rights, active citizenship, rule of law, and separation of powers.
+Free and fair elections, multi-party system, protection of human rights, active citizenship, rule of law, and separation of powers.

 Some of the ways it does this is through things like the use of political parties.

-So, we'll make a start with political parties.
+So we'll make a start with political parties.

 We mentioned them briefly earlier when we looked at the House of Commons and the two different sides in the commons.